Beneficial Ownership Information and Your BOI Filing

 IMPORTANT UPDATE: On March 1, 2024, the Corporate Transparency Act was ruled unconstitutional as a result of a lawsuit filed by the National Small Business Association.
 While BOI reporting requirements might be struck down for everyone in the near future, at this time the case only applies to the plaintiff.
 James Moore is closely tracking this news as this lawsuit continues to play out in federal court and will keep you informed on any significant updates.

 2024 brings a new reporting requirement for beneficial ownership information (BOI) for some companies.
 Are you prepared?
-Learn more about the BOI filing and what it means for you.
+And do you know the signs when someone is using this requirement to defraud you?
+Learn more about the BOI filing, what it means for you and how to protect your business.

 What is the new filing?